MedMNIST/MedMNIST/README.md

 ![MedMNIST_Decathlon](overview.jpg)

-More details, please refer to our paper:
+For more details, please refer to our paper:

 **MedMNIST Classification Decathlon: A Lightweight AutoML Benchmark for Medical Image Analysis** ([arXiv](https://arxiv.org/abs/2010.14925))